ishjain/mmWave/README.md

 Our results tentatively show that the density of BS required to provide acceptable quality of experience to AR/VR applications is much higher than that obtained by capacity requirements alone.
 This suggests that the mmWave cellular networks may be blockage limited instead of capacity limited.

 ## Slides and papers
-Please look at the ITC slides [here](ITC_slides.pdf)
+Please look at the ITC slides [here](ITC_slides.pdf).

+Please cite these papers if you are using any part of this code.

 Jain, Ish Kumar, Rajeev Kumar, and Shiendra Panwar. "[Driven by capacity or blockage? a millimeter wave blockage analysis](https://ieeexplore.ieee.org/abstract/document/8493070)."
 2018 30th International Teletraffic Congress (ITC 30).
 Vol. 1.
 IEEE, 2018.

-Jain, Ish Kumar, Rajeev Kumar, and Shivendra Panwar. "[Can Millimeter Wave Cellular Systems provide High Reliability and Low Latency?
-An analysis of the impact of Mobile Blockers.](https://arxiv.org/pdf/1807.04388.pdf)" arXiv preprint arXiv:1807.04388 (2018).
+Jain, Ish Kumar, Rajeev Kumar, and Shivendra Panwar. "[The Impact of Mobile Blockers on Millimeter Wave Cellular Systems](https://ieeexplore.ieee.org/document/8643739?arnumber=8643739&source=authoralert)."
+IEEE Journal on Selected Areas in Communications (2019).

 ## Future Work